 We had a great Steering Committee meeting of the IGSN2040 project in Tacoma, discussing extensively business models for the IGSN.
 The costs will become higher for AAs in the future (based on IGSNs minted) and the AAs will need to establish their own business models.
 But there are also ideas about an 'IGSN-in-a-box', containerized software that would allow more institutions to establish an AA.

-#4 Updated by Amy Forrester about 3 years ago
+#4 Updated by Amy Forrester over 3 years ago

 8/1/19: Call - Joan Damerow, Valerie Hendrix, Kerstin lehnert, Christopher Jones, Matt Jones, Shreyas Cholia,dave vieglais, Amy Forrester